 Now suppose that there are two writers: one is a general writer, while the other is an experienced doctor who knows how to write.

 Which one would you prefer?

-Imagine that somebody is suffering from a serious health issue.
+Imagine that somebody is suffering from a severe health issue.
 And he ends up reading that article you outsourced to a general writer.

 What do you think would happen?

-It can cause great damage.
+It can cause significant damage.
 Why?
 Because the general writer wasn’t an expert.
 He didn’t know much about health.

 Would the advice of the general writer be helpful?
 Not that much.

 Experts have authority.